cssat/oliveRconnect/README.md

 ## Putting it Together

-These individual functons can also be combined with Shiny to produce a visualization of our some basic Quality Assurance statistics within the Combined In-Home Services Domain.
+These individual functions can also be combined with Shiny to produce a visualization of some basic Quality Assurance statistics within the Combined In-Home Services domain.

 ```r